 The Dell S2417DG is better than the Dell U2717D.
 The S2417DG has a much lower input lag, a faster pixel response time, a much better refresh rate, and better motion handling in general.
 All these make it a much better monitor for gaming.
 The Dell U2717D, on the other hand, has an IPS panel (vs. the TN panel of the S2417DG) and this gives it much better viewing angles that are useful in office environments where you might want to share your work with the person sitting next to you.

 The Dell P2417H is better than the Dell U2717D for most users, unless you need the larger screen size and resolution of the U2717.
 The P2417H has much better input lag and black uniformity than the U2717.
 The U2717D is brighter and has a higher native resolution, good for office use and multitasking.

 The Dell U2717D and the LG 43UD79 are very similar, and the best one will depend on your needs.
 For productivity, the LG 43UD79 offers more screen real estate, making it easier to see more and do more at the same time.
 The Dell U2717D offers better ergonomics that can be easily adjusted for the optimal viewing position, which is great if you have multiple users.

 The Dell U2717D is much better than the Sceptre C325W.
 The Dell U2717D has much better ergonomics so you can position it to your liking much easier.
 Also due to its IPS panel, it has wider viewing angles to allow sharing your work with a colleague.
-The Dell U2717D also has faster pixel response time that displays less blur trail, and a much better resolution that allows it to show more detail on the screen.
-The Sceptre C325W has higher native contrast ratio which makes blacks look deep in a dim environment.
+The Dell U2717D also has a faster pixel response time that displays less blur trail, and a much better resolution that allows it to show more detail on the screen.
+The Sceptre C325W has a higher native contrast ratio which makes blacks look deep in a dim environment.